nextflow-io/training/docs/nf_customize/03_execution.md

 !!! question "Exercise"

-    Execute the `nf-core/demo` pipeline with your new samplesheet as an input and an output directory named `results`:
+    Execute the `nf-core/demo` pipeline with the `test` profile and an output directory named `results`:

     ```bash
     nextflow run nf-core/demo -profile test --outdir results
     ```

-    This execution is expected to fail.
+    **This execution is expected to fail!**

-As the software required to run each process (e.g., seqtk) is not available in the Gitpod environment this exercise is expected to fail.
+As the software required to run each process (e.g., seqtk) is not available in the Gitpod environment the exercise above is expected to fail.

 ```console
 Caused by: